 Timeline of Pierce County’s participation in the CRS Classes

-1995 Pierce County starts at Class 7
+- 1995 Pierce County starts at Class 7

-1999 improves to a Class 5 - being the first county in the nation to score so high
+- 1999 improves to a Class 5: Being the first county in the nation to score so high

-2002 improves to a Class 3 - again being the first county in the nation to score so high_
+- 2002 improves to a Class 3: Again, being the first county in the nation to score so high_

 - 2009 improves to Class 2

 - 2020 Pierce County maintains over 80 miles of river levees.
 Pierce County mails informational brochures to all floodplain residents each year.
 Average SFHA premium discount: $784.

-*CRS - Community Rating System
+*CRS: Community Rating System

-*NFIP - National Flood Insurance Program
+*NFIP: National Flood Insurance Program

-*SFHA - Special Flood Hazard Area
+*SFHA: Special Flood Hazard Area

 CRS is a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed the minimum National Flood Insurance Program requirements.